bnmtthws/bnmtthws.github.io/_pages/people.md

 Leisl received her B.Sc. in Zoology at University College London (UCL) in the UK where she completed a research project looking at the evolution of biomineralization in molluscs.
 Leisl now continues her work in invertebrate zoology, looking at the genomic and molecular mechanisms behind sensory behaviour in the <i>Aedes aegypti</i> mosquito.
 Leisl is a recipient of a UBC 4YF to support her studies. <br/> <br/>

-{: #jonathan }
-### Jonathan Chiang, M.Sc.
-Student, Genome Sciences and Technology (2023-present)

-Jonathan was a Biology Co-op Undergraduate Research Assistant in 2021.
-After graduating from UBC in 2022 with a degree in Biology and a Masters of Management from the Sauder School of Business, he returned to the lab as a M.Sc. student where he is working on genome assembly and annotation. <br/> <br/>

 {: #sarah }
 ### Sarah Garcia, M.Sc.
 Student, Zoology (2025-present);